-US berates Syria at OPCW meeting on Syria chemical attack
+US berates Syria at OPCW meeting on Syrian chemical attack

 Russia and Syria claim the Khan Shaykhun victims were killed by toxic agents released from a rebel chemical arsenal hit by Syrian warplanes.

+But OPCW Director-General Ahmet Uzumcu told the meeting at the group’s headquarters in The Hague that the preliminary assessment of OPCW experts investigating the alleged chemical attack was “that this was a credible allegation.”

+He said investigators have collected samples that have been sent for analysis.

-But Ward insisted it was a deliberate attack that amounted to “a direct affront to the Chemical Weapons Convention and, indeed, a direct affront to human decency, carried out by a State Party” to the OPCW, according to the text of his speech that was posted on the organization’s website.
+U.S. Ambassador Ward insisted it was a deliberate attack that amounted to “a direct affront to the Chemical Weapons Convention and, indeed, a direct affront to human decency, carried out by a State Party” to the OPCW, according to the text of his speech that was posted on the organization’s website.

 Syria joined the OPCW in 2013 under severe international pressure following a deadly chemical attack on a Damascus suburb.
 Assad’s government told the organization it had a 1,300-ton stockpile of chemical weapons and chemicals used to make them.

-That stockpile was destroyed in an operation overseen by the Nobel Peace Prize winning-group OPCW, but ever since there have been questions about whether Assad had declared all his weapons.
+The stockpile was destroyed in an operation overseen by the Nobel Peace Prize winning-group OPCW, but ever since there have been questions about whether Assad had declared all his weapons.

-He added that “this outrage is abetted by Russia’s continuing efforts to bury the truth and protect the Syrian regime” form consequences of using chemical weapons.
+He added that “this outrage is abetted by Russia’s continuing efforts to bury the truth and protect the Syrian regime” from consequences of using chemical weapons.

+On Thursday night, Turkish President Recep Tayyip Erdogan said he and Russian President Vladimir Putin have agreed to support the OPCW investigation.

+Erdogan’s office said in a statement that the two leaders held a telephone conversation during which the Turkish leader stressed that the use of chemical weapons “is the greatest crime against humanity.”

 Britain’s Ambassador, Sir Geoffrey Adams, told the meeting that U.K. scientists have analyzed samples from Khan Shaykhun and they “tested positive for the nerve agent sarin, or a sarin-like substance.”